Docs

 Note that we're setting this repo up as a polyrepo (opens in a new tab).
 If you want to create a new frontend module in a monorepo, see the note about monorepos below.

-Suppose you want to create a frontend module that provides a UI for managing referrals.
+Suppose you want to create a frontend module that provides a UI for displaying the active prescriptions.
+Our goal is to attempt to recreate the Active Prescriptions (opens in a new tab) tab of the openmrs-esm-dispensing-app (opens in a new tab).
 The process for doing that would be as follows:

 Step 1